-Hospice/ Palliative Care Programme:
+• Hospice/ Palliative Care Programme:

-- a) Support for the CCI Developed Baby Hospice in Minsk where we provide ongoing support.
-During 2019, CCI provided continuous support through funding of equipment and direct aid in the form of nappies, medications, dressings etc. - b) CCI provides family services to seriously ill and terminally ill children in their own homes and organises home visits by Palliative Care Outreach teams.
+- a) During 2020, CCI provided support for the CCI Developed Baby Hospice in Minsk through direct aid in the form of nappies, medications, dressings etc. - b) CCI provides family services to seriously ill and terminally ill children in their own homes and organises home visits by Palliative Care Outreach teams.
 These children and their families were also provided food and medication throughout the year.